 A Title I loan is for personal property and requires that the initial lease be for a minimum of three years.
-Other requirements of an FHA Title I loan include a five percent down payment, and shorter loan terms, up to 20 years.
+Other requirements of an FHA Title I loan include a 5% down payment, and shorter loan terms, up to 20 years.

 There is also a maximum loan amount here.
 Plus, your down payment, minimum credit score (at least 580), and terms vary depending on the lender you choose to work with.
 Thus, it is highly recommended that you shop around if you are interested in FHA Title I financing.

-Note, future homebuyers can assume your mortgage at your interest rates, and the associated fees are 1.75 percent of the entire loan, with a monthly payment of .85 percent.
+Note, future homebuyers can assume your mortgage at your interest rates, and the associated fees are 1.75% of the entire loan, with a monthly payment of .85%.